Hitcents/unity3d-standards/coding.md

 If it is a quick hack you are going to fix later, it is OK to *temporarily* comment out code.
 If there is commented code that you are not sure what it does, or has been there a while, *DELETE IT*!
 We have source control, there is no reason to commit commented code long term.

+#Classes and files

+1 class per file!
+The only exception would be a file named `Enumerations.cs` or `Structs.cs` that contain many small enums or structs.

 #Public fields

 The main difference is for Unity's naming is public fields.
 Microsoft (or we) would name a public field like this: